 - No, there are further requirements after the successful completion of SIPPA prior to being granted a full license to practice medicine in Saskatchewan; please contact the College of Physicians and Surgeons of Saskatchewan with any questions you may have regarding physician licensure in Saskatchewan.

 Should I take the MCCQE2 or the NAC OSCE?

-Effective January 1, 2022, the Medical Council of Canada Qualifying Examination Part II (MCCQE2) will be required to meet Pre-Screen licensure eligibility.
-The NAC Examination (NAC OSCE) will no longer be accepted.
+- Due to challenges with accessing the Medical Council of Canada Qualifying Examination Part II (MCCQE2) exam this past year, the acceptance of the NAC Examination (NAC OSCE) as a SIPPA prerequisite will be extended for another year.
+Please be advised that effective January 1, 2023, the MCCQE2 will be required to meet Pre-Screen licensure eligibility.
+The NAC OSCE will no longer be accepted.

 - For the purpose of meeting Pre-Screen licensure eligibility requirements for the Saskatchewan International Physician Practice Assessment (SIPPA), the accepted NAC Examination (NAC OSCE) score for examinations written on or after September 12, 13, 2020, will be “pass with superior performance”.
 A “pass” standing will not meet minimum eligibility requirements.

 - Pre-Screen licensure eligibility exam requirements remain the Medical Council of Canada Qualifying Examination Part I (MCCQE1) and NAC OSCE or Medical Council of Canada Qualifying Examination Part II (MCCQE2); however, preference may be given to physicians who have a pass standing on the MCCQE2.
 SIPPA is a competitive process and meeting the minimum eligibility requirements does not guarantee selection for SIPPA.